A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 But, it is less likely that roommates can legally enforce the other aspects of the agreement (such as chores).

-Try approaching a roommate situation with the intention of going the extra mile to make sure everything is clear, and remember — house rules can be as strict or flexible as you want them to be.
+Try approaching a roommate situation to go the extra mile to make sure everything is clear, and remember — house rules can be as strict or flexible as you want them to be.

 What Should a Roommate Agreement Include?